-Want to learn more out the Japanese wine, sake?
-Read our guide to how sake is made, the different types of sake including Junmai sake and Daiginjo sake, and even the lowdown on sake distilleries in the UK.
-Plus, we’ve created sake cocktails for an easy way to enjoy the sake drink.
+Want to learn more about sake?
+Read our guide to how sake is made and the different types of sake, including junmai sake and daiginjo sake.
+Plus, we've created sake cocktails for an easy way to enjoy this Japanese drink.

 How is sake made?